-Academic integrity
+Academic Integrity

 Your commitment as a student to learning is evidenced by your enrollment at San Jose State University.
-The University's Academic Integrity policy, located at http://www.sjsu.edu/senate/S07-2.htm, requires you to be honest in all your academic course work.
+The University's Academic Integrity policy, requires you to be honest in all your academic course work.
 Faculty members are required to report all infractions to the office of Student Conduct and Ethical Development.
-The Student Conduct and Ethical Development website is available at https://www.sjsu.edu/studentconduct/.
+See the Student Conduct and Ethical Development website.

 Instances of academic dishonesty will not be tolerated.
 Cheating on exams or plagiarism (presenting the work of another as your own, or the use of another person's ideas without giving proper credit) will result in a failing grade and sanctions by the University.
 For this class, all assignments are to be completed by the individual student unless otherwise specified.
-If you would like to include your assignment or any material you have submitted, or plan to submit for another class, please note that SJSU's Academic Integrity Policy S07-2 requires approval of instructors.
+If you would like to include your assignment or any material you have submitted, or plan to submit for another class, please note that SJSU's Academic Policy S07-2 requires approval of instructors.